dulumao/morphose-core/README.md

 Morphose
 ==================
-Fully Decentralized Protocol for Private Transactions
+Fully Decentralized Protocol for Private Transactions on Binance Smart Chain

 ## What is Morphose
 Morphose breaks the on-chain link between source and destination addresses to enable transactional privacy in Binance Smart Chain.
 Her smart contracts use non-interactive zero-knowledge proofs, also known as zk-SNARK that require no interaction between the prover and verifier.
 Once a BNB deposit is withdrawn by the new address, there is absolutely no way to link the withdrawal to the deposit, ensuring complete privacy.